-New development on vacant shoreline property shall be sited and designed to be safe from erosion, bluff failure, wave runup, flooding and other coastal hazards for at least 100 years without new shoreline protection, considering projected sea-level rise and other climate change effects.
-Permit approvals shall prohibit shoreline protection for the authorized development, require the property owner to record an acknowledgement that the development does not qualify as a development structure entitled to shoreline protection under Coastal Act Section 30235, and a waiver of any rights to such protection, and where necessary require a removal and restoration plan, including bonding for large projects, to avoid future shoreline protection or project failure.
+New development on vacant shoreline property shall be sited and designed to be safe from erosion, bluff failure, wave runup, flooding and other coastal hazards for at least 100 years without new shoreline protection, considering projected sea-level rise and other climate change effects to be determined from best available science and current guidance at the time of proposed development.
+Permit approvals shall prohibit shoreline protection for the authorized development, require the property owner to record an acknowledgement that the development does not qualify as a development structure entitled to shoreline protection under Coastal Act Section 30235 and a waiver of any rights to such protection, and where necessary require a removal and restoration plan, including bonding for large projects, to avoid future shoreline protection or project failure.